The Complete Guide to Website Project Management

 Building a fast and responsive site increases your company’s credibility and brand identity.
-It saves you time on customer service, improves your sales, and provides new prospects with information on your products and services.
+It saves you time on customer service, improves your sales, and offers prospects information on your business.

 Nevertheless, building a good website is no easy task.
 The website project management process can quickly become messy and feel like it’s never-ending.

-It’s especially easy to lose sight of priorities and delay implementation when new bugs, improvements and pages are constantly lurking around the corner.
+Loosing sight of priorities is especially easy when new bugs, improvements and pages are lurking around the corner.
 Not having an effective web application project management flow will make the overall experience unproductive and demotivating.

-With three migrations over 6 months and hundreds if not thousands of bugs, improvements, new pages and designs we have faced it all.
-We tested multiple project setups, timeframes and remote work tools.
+We have faced it all with three migrations and thousands of bugs, improvements, new pages and designs.
+We tested project setups, timeframes and remote work tools so you don't have to.

-The article starts with the foundations of website project management and continues with a website project plan template that replicates our internal workflow.
+The article starts with the foundations and continues with a website project plan template that replicates our internal workflow.

 What is website project management?